chericito/mobohubb-docs/docs/QUICK START/onboarding/logging-into-mobohubb/log-in-web-app.md

 ---
 **In this guide you'll discover**

-* How to check your subscription and log in as an administrator
+* How to log in the Portal Web

 ***